SOUTHERN HUMANITIES REVIEW

 Vertical Divider

-The 2022 contest is now closed.
-See the winner and finalists here.
+The 2025 contest is now closed.

-2022 SUBMISSION PERIOD: May 1 to June 1
+2025 SUBMISSION PERIOD: May 1 to June 1

-CONTEST JUDGE: Rick Barot
+CONTEST JUDGE: Nicole Sealey

 Each entrant may submit up to three poems of witness.
 Your $15 entry fee can be paid via Submittable.

 Every entrant will receive a copy of SHR featuring the prize-winning poems.
 For US entrants, the issue will be mailed to the address you provide while paying your entry fee.
-You may update your mailing address at any time by contacting us at shr@auburn.edu.
+You may update your mailing address at any time by contacting us at [email protected].
 International entrants will receive a digital copy of the issue.

 Submit your work via our Submittable.
 You should enter your personal information into the required Submittable fields.
 Please include a brief cover letter with your submission, but do not include any personal information (name, mailing address, email, etc.) on your poems.
 All entries will be screened by SHR editors before being sent to a final judge.
 Submissions will be read blind after they are passed to the final judge.
 The final judge will select a first-place winner and any runners-up.
 SHR editors will select finalists, and a small group of these finalists will be selected for print and/or online publication alongside the winner.
 Results will be announced in August.